Medical Records in Ireland: An MPS Guide

 Records may be held electronically or manually, or a mixture of both.
 Some healthcare professionals – for example physiotherapists, occupational therapists, speech therapists and psychologists – often maintain separate departmental records, sometimes (but not always) copying important information relevant to others into the main hospital record.

-The information contained in clinical records may also be required for a range of non-clinical uses described below.
+The information contained in clinical records may also be required for a range of non-clinical uses described later in this booklet.
 Clinical records contain sensitive personal data, and keeping them secure from prying eyes or inadvertent disclosure is a legal – as well as a professional – responsibility.